unframework/article-modular-front-end/manuscript/starting-point.md

 Our software models the real world - the domain - hence naturally our modules and object definitions have to describe real-world concepts.
 It helps to maintain one-to-one correspondence between code components and specific parts of the domain description.
 Because we already keep the domain model in our head, it becomes less of a stretch to transfer thinking into written code, and easier to mentally step through interactions between existing modules.

+As we implement user interfaces, we start noticing a pattern: a continuous flow of data from "pure model" code to the presentation and layout code.
+As the business logic data structures change (e.g. user information, item counts, incoming notifications), those changes propagate down to the code that displays the data on screen or other devices.
+Streamlining that change management is a topic of *reactive programming*, and it is clearly a huge benefit to use it as one of our code structuring strategies.
+However, it needs to naturally fit into our modularization efforts, which is not always trivial.

 This is just a brief inventory of some of the strategies at our disposal; we will get into more depth as we go along with the example scenarios.

 We can now start examining typical front-end tasks through the lens of modularization and exploring component architecture patterns that will keep production code simple and reliable.